oracle/weblogic-azure/aks/updateClusterTemplate.md

 {% include variables.md %}

-# Create Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration
+# Update Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration

-This page documents how to create Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration using Azure CLI.
+This page documents how to update Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration using Azure CLI.

 ## Introduction

 {% include sub-template-advanced-usage.md %}

-This document will guide you to create a WebLogic cluster using the advanced configurations.
+This document will guide you to update a WebLogic cluster using the advanced configurations.

 ## Prerequisites

 ### Environment for Setup

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure), use `az --version` to test if `az` works.

+### WebLogic Server Instance

+The database ARM template will be applied to an existing {{ site.data.var.wlsFullBrandName }} instance.
+If you don't have one, please create a new instance from the Azure portal, by following the link to the offer [in the index](index.md).

 ### Azure Managed Indentify